 Xfinity holds the speed crown in this matchup with plans reaching 2 Gbps, nearly double WOW!
 Internet's 1.2 Gbps maximum.
 For households that prioritize raw download speed above all else, Xfinity's top-tier Gigabit Pro plan offers performance that WOW! simply cannot match on its current cable infrastructure.

 However, speed without unlimited access creates a fundamentally different internet experience.
-Xfinity imposes a 1.2 TB monthly data cap on most plans, after which customers face $10 per 50 GB overage charges up to a $100 monthly maximum.
+Xfinity imposes a 1.2 TB monthly data cap on most plans, after.
+Which customers face $10 per 50 GB overage charges up to a $100 monthly maximum.
 WOW! imposes no such restrictions, allowing unlimited downloads and uploads regardless of plan tier.
-For a family of four streaming multiple 4K video feeds, downloading games, and running cloud-connected smart home devices, the 1.2 TB threshold is not as generous as it initially appears.
+For a family of four streaming multiple 4K video feeds, downloading games.
+Running cloud-connected smart home devices, the 1.2 TB threshold is not as generous as it initially appears.

 Consider the math: a single 4K Netflix stream consumes approximately 7 GB per hour.
 Four family members each streaming two hours of 4K content daily reaches 1,680 GB monthly, exceeding Xfinity's cap before accounting for any other internet usage.
 Gaming downloads, software updates, video calls, and smart home traffic add further data consumption that pushes active households well beyond 1.2 TB regularly.

-Xfinity does offer an unlimited data add-on for an additional $30/mo, but this effectively increases the price of every Xfinity plan by that amount when making fair comparisons to WOW!'s inherently unlimited service.
+Xfinity does offer an unlimited data add-on for an additional $30/mo.
+This effectively increases the price of every Xfinity plan by that amount when making fair comparisons to WOW!'s inherently unlimited service.
 When you factor in the unlimited add-on, WOW!'s pricing advantage over Xfinity grows substantially across every speed tier.

 Pricing, Fees, and the Hidden Cost of Data Caps